How Much Does a CPA Cost for a Small Business in 2026?

 Using each role correctly keeps your costs efficient while still getting the support you need.

-When Should You Upgrade to a CPA?
+When Should You Hire a CPA?

-You should consider upgrading when:
+You should consider hiring a CPA if:

-• Revenue is growing
+• Your annual revenue is growing rapidly.

-• You need financial planning
+• You need regular financial reports to make informed business decisions.

 What to Look for in a Small Business CPA?